memfault/interrupt/_drafts/heartbeats.md

 firmware update.

 Below, I've listed a few of the metrics that we used at Pebble to determine whether a release candidate was worthy of a production rollout or not.
+With these calculations, you can easily compare metrics across firmware versions and validate or reject the latest release candidate.

 ### Crash Free Hours (or Days)

-As mentioned above, gauges make it incredibly simple to detect the prevelance and presence of an event across all devices of a fleet.
+As mentioned above, gauges make it incredibly simple to detect the prevalence and presence of an event across all devices of a fleet.
 Imagine you want to know roughly how many crash-free hours there are in the last 24 hours on a particular release.